Floydlang/floyd/docs/floyd_speak.md

 ### find()

-Searched for a value in a colletion and returns its index or -1.
+Searched for a value in a collection and returns its index or -1.

 	int find(obj, value)